Vinetwigs/gofuck-interpreter/README.md

 ## License

-This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) site for details
+This project is licensed under the Apache License Version 2.0 - see the [Apache License](https://www.apache.org/licenses/LICENSE-2.0) site for details